KenStipek/image-converter/readme.md

 WHITELIST      = ENV['WHITELIST'] ?
 ENV['WHITELIST'].split(',') : MAGICK_METHODS
 DEBUG          = ENV['DEBUG'] || true
 ```

-###### WHITELIST
-You can set a whitelist of methods that are allowed to by run against your server.
-They are simply comma seperated.

-###### DEBUG
-The server prints image info to std_out by default, you can turn this off by setting this to false.

 ## Sandbox
 You can experiment with using paramaters using my sandbox server at https://limitless-island-6276.herokuapp.com.
 Here are the settings on it: